Visiting Wentworth Castle Gardens: What you need to know

 Parking is free for visitors.
 Please be ready to give your name and show your membership card as you arrive.
 We've set up a welcome point at the entrance to the Visitor Reception Building where our friendly team will check your booking, direct you where to park and answer any questions.
 There are designated Blue Badge spaces available for pre-booked tickets if required.

 Please arrive within your half-hour timeslot, to help maintain social distancing.
 If you’re more than 10 minutes late for your arrival slot, then entry will be at the discretion of the property team.
-You’re welcome to stay as long as you like until closing time at 3.30pm (through the winter).
-Gates will be locked from 3.45pm.
+You’re welcome to stay as long as you like until closing time at 5pm (through the summer).
+Gates will be locked from 5.15pm.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.
 There are one-way routes in place in the John Arnold Garden and the Fernery.